-The Modulation panel often includes an LFO (Low-Frequency Oscillator) which mirror the waveform in the sub-audio range and give some additional beef to your signal or you can increase the LFO range to the audible range to add some harmonic depth to what you’re doing.
+The Modulation panel often includes an LFO (Low-Frequency Oscillator).
+Which mirrors the waveform in the sub-audio range and gives some additional beef to your signal.
+Or you can increase the LFO range to the audible range to add some harmonic depth to what you’re doing.

 If you’re working with Analogue synths especially, the Modulation Panel is a good place to look if your notes sound out of tune.

-Analog synthesizers all have their own little quirks and especially some of the older synths have pitch adjustments as they warm up so you often have a pitch adjustment knob to help make sure you’re notes are in tune (or properly out of tune if that’s what you’re going for!)
+Analog synthesizers all have their own little quirks.
+Especially some of the older synths have pitch adjustments as they warm up.
+So you often have a pitch adjustment knob to help make sure you’re notes are in tune.

 The Mixer looks different from Synth to Synth but generally, you have your Oscillator and Sub-Oscillator balance and if you have a 2nd Oscillator a control for that is also there.
 You also have a noise generator.